HenrikoMagnifico/HenrikoLauncher/README.md

 ## Console

-To open the console, use the following keybind.
+To open the console, use the following keybind:

 ```console
 ctrl + shift + i